FAQ

 As long as you are using our products to create beautiful light, you can say it however you please.

 The OctaPlus features a slim profile design, engineered to compliment bare bulb or “bug” style lights.
-Having a wide or omnidirectional light output is critical for achieveing an even light output from the Octa.
+Having a wide or omnidirectional light output is critical for achieving an even light output from the Octa.

 Other fixtures with especially wide beam angles, such at the ARRI M-Series or select open face fixtures, may be compatible as well.

-Chimera OctaPlus Hi Heat lightbanks are an amazing and unique tool for continuous light.
+Chimera OctaPlus Hi Heat Lightbanks are an amazing and unique tool for continuous light.
 Capable of handling up to 3200W Tungsten or HMI, often times the method of attaching a light can get a bit complicated.

 By far the most common fixture with an OctaPlus is either the Chimera Triolet for tungsten, or Joker-Bug / Bug-lites for HMI.
-Because of the shallow profile of the OctaPlus, a fixture with a fully exposed bulb helps evenly illuminate the lightbank completely without a strong central hot spot.
+Because of the shallow profile of the OctaPlus, a fixture with a fully exposed bulb helps evenly illuminate the Lightbank completely without a strong central hot spot.

 Joker-Bug OctaPlus Ring: 9780